timmonfette1/iptool-ffi/README.md

 Just make sure to add the module to your one of the directories in your LOAD_PATH.

 The two methods of using the Iptool are equivalent in terms of functionality provided.<br />
+Which one you use is up to you and depends on the structure of your Julia project (I personally prefer using modules).<br />
 The "example.jl" in "examples/" shows how to use both methods.

 Examples